robinje/multi-user-dungeon/README.md

 - [ ] Create the TCP server for clinet connections.
 - [ ] Create a text parser for user input.
 - [ ] Impliment a database for the game.
+- [ ] User authentication and account creation.